Superherokid/Hero-Quest/README.md

-  Venture forward: Does a random combat event where you fight an enemy and are rewarded Go to the town: You can visit the town to upgrade all your gear, spells, purchase arrows, and sleep Check your inventory: Shows all your gear's stats and your player stats Abandon your quest: This is how to quit the game.
+  Venture forward: Does a random combat event where you fight an enemy and are rewarded Go to the town: You can visit the town to upgrade all your gear, spells, purchase arrows, and sleep Check your inventory: Shows all your gear's stats and your player stats Abandon your quest: This is how to save and quit the game.

 Combat: You fight a random enemy with random health and random attacks all dependent on its type
   Goblins: Regular enemy, nothing special